 Section titled “What is Git?”Git is the most widely used version control tool.
 When your project uses Git, every change you save (called a commit) is recorded with a description of what changed and when.

-You don’t need to use Git to publish a project on Netlify.
-If you built your project with an AI tool and downloaded the files, you can publish instantly using Netlify Drop — no Git required.
+You don't need to use Git to publish a project on Netlify.
+If you built your project with an AI tool and downloaded the files, you can publish instantly using Netlify Drop without Git.

 Learn more